Skip to content Skip to footer

 Other important characteristics include how robust the technology is and whether it can handle the specific demands of industrial environments and cope with factors such as dust, vibrations, temperature, and moisture, their calibration stability, temperature stability, and ease of device replacement.

 EVK hyperspectral cameras are industry-proven, robust devices without moving mechanical parts, optimized for industrial environments and 24/7 operation.
-These cameras deliver high-quality, calibrated spectral data at high speeds with high spectral resolution, very high light responsivity, excellent signal-to-noise ratio, and dynamic range.
+The cameras deliver high-quality, calibrated spectral data at high speed, with high spectral resolution, very high light sensitivity and very good signal-to-noise ratio and dynamic range.

 Types of Hyperspectral Cameras